Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Introduction

-In this paper we focus our work on both; the problem of depth up-sampling reconstructions for robotic applications imposing real-time requirements and on the problem of extrinsic self-calibration of a camera-LiDAR system.
-Section \ref{Sec:proposedApproach} presents our depth upsampled reconstruction formulated as a sparse edge promoting objective optimized with accelerated gradient descent to satisfy real-time requirements while we also present and formulate our extrinsic self-calibration method based on motion cues thus exploiting spatio-temporal information in both modalities without assuming availability of any additional sensor tracking motion (e.g., position sensors).
-In section~\ref{Sec:experimentation} we present experimental validating results to depth upsampling and motion based registration with real data from the KITTI benchmark and finally Section~\ref{Sec:conclusion} concludes our findings.
+This paper is focused on both the problem of depth up-sampling reconstructions for robotic applications imposing real-time requirements and on the problem of extrinsic self-calibration of a camera-LiDAR system.
+The contributions of the work, detailed in Section \ref{Sec:proposedApproach}, are two fold: (1) our new depth upsampled reconstruction method formulated as a sparse edge promoting objective optimized with accelerated gradient descent to satisfy real-time requirements and (2) a new extrinsic self-calibration method based on alignments of motion from spatio-temporal information in both modalities and without position sensor requirements.
+Section~\ref{Sec:experimentation} presents experimental validating results to depth upsampling and motion based registration with real recorded data from the KITTI benchmark and finally Section~\ref{Sec:conclusion} concludes our findings.